harrypickering/xHLA_R/README.md

 DAMAGES, INCLUDING WITHOUT LIMITATION DAMAGES ARISING FROM OR RELATED TO LOSS OF USE, LOSS OF DATA, DOWNTIME, OR FOR LOSS OF REVENUE, PROFITS, GOODWILL, BUSINESS OR OTHER FINANCIAL LOSS.

+Any changes made on this fork inherit the terms of the above license.